balabit/syslog-ng-rust-modules/README.md

 };
 ```

-You can use syslog-ng's bundled `loggen` command to generate a sample log
+Start syslo-ng in foreground mode (`syslog-ng -F`), then use the `loggen` command to generate a sample log message

 ```
 $ loggen -S -n 10 127.0.0.1 1514